Tools & Guides to Reach the Industry (e.g. tech transfer, vulnerable workers, partnerships)

-Technology Transfer Resource
+Technology Transfer Resources

 Safety Climate Workbook

-Safety Climate Workbook –The workbook Strengthening Jobsite Safety Climate by Using and Improving Leading Indicators – Eight Worksheets to Help You Use and Improve Leading Indicators, is designed to help construction managers, safety professionals, and hourly craft workers assess their company’s safety culture maturity level and prioritize ideas to improve their safety climate.
+The workbook, Strengthening Jobsite Safety Climate by Using and Improving Leading Indicators – Eight Worksheets to Help You Use and Improve Leading Indicators, is designed to help construction managers, safety professionals, and hourly craft workers assess their company’s safety culture maturity level and prioritize ideas to improve their safety climate.

 Resources on Reaching Vulnerable Workers

 Young workers, Latino workers, new entrants to the industry, and those working for small contractors have been found to be at a higher risk for an injury or fatality than the construction workforce as a whole.
 Reaching these workers and their employers can be challenging because they are often unorganized and work on very small or isolated projects.
-Many work in the residential sector.
-The CPWR Resources on Latino Workers, Young Workers, and Small Businesses in the Construction Industry was compiled to advance safety and health with these important target audiences, and the following recent research and materials were developed:

 Construction Research to Practice (r2p) Partnership Toolkit — Provides step-by-step advice, tools, case studies, and partnership models to help establish, foster, and sustain such collaborations.